 Sync or export your cohorts

-Amplitude Engage customers can sync behavioral cohorts with a partner integration.
+Amplitude Recommend customers can sync behavioral cohorts with a partner integration.
 Simply click Sync to... and select the integration from the list.
 The exported cohort has a maximum capacity of 1 million users.

 To export a cohort as a .CSV file, click Export CSV.
 You will receive an emailed link to download a .CSV file containing all users in a cohort and their most recent user properties.